Skip to main content

 These devices are easy to use and often easy to clean.
 Always check the manufacturer's instructions, but most will follow these basic procedures:

 1. Preheat before cooking.
 Many air fryers need time to come to temperature before cooking.
-In general, preheat to 375°F for 3-5 minutes, depending on the size of the fryer.
+In general, preheat for 3-5 minutes, depending on the size of the fryer.

-2. Don’t overcrowd the food and lay food down flat.
+2. Lay food flat and don't overcrowd the food.
 Just like conventional frying, overloading your air fryer—especially with frozen foods—could produce soggy or uneven results.
 Plus, it could also increase the cooking time.

 3. Flip while frying.
 Don't forget to batter and/or bread items properly before dropping them into the air fryer, and be sure to flip your food halfway through the cooking process.
 Also, keep an eye on your food while it cooks.
 This will let you adjust timing as necessary and help get you used to your new appliance.